materialsvirtuallab/matcalc/docs/matcalc.md

   * **shear_strains** – single or multiple strain values to apply to each shear mode.
     Defaults to (-0.06, -0.03, 0.03, 0.06).
   * **fmax** – maximum force in the relaxed structure (if relax_structure).
 Defaults to 0.1.
+  * **symmetry** – whether or not to use symmetry reduction.
+Defaults to False.
   * **relax_structure** – whether to relax the provided structure with the given calculator.
     Defaults to True.
   * **relax_deformed_structures** – whether to relax the atomic positions of the deformed/strained structures
     with the given calculator.
-Defaults to True.
+Defaults to False.
   * **use_equilibrium** – whether to use the equilibrium stress and strain.
 Ignored and set to True if either norm_strains or shear_strains has length 1 or is a float.
     Defaults to True.